kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 > Precondition release tests are passed.

-We have several CI jobs which upload artifacts to Maven Central into their staging repository section.
-In order to make them publicly available, we need to manually close the staging repositories and release the artifacts.
+We have several CI jobs that upload artifacts to Maven Central into their staging repository section.
+To make them publicly available, we need to close the staging repositories and release the artifacts manually.

-1. Go to [Maven Central](https://oss.sonatype.org/) and login using the credentials found in our [Confluence](https://app.camunda.com/confluence/display/camBPM/Maven+Central+Release)
+1. Go to [Maven Central](https://oss.sonatype.org/) and log in using the credentials found in our [Confluence](https://app.camunda.com/confluence/display/camBPM/Maven+Central+Release)
 2. On the left side, click on the 'Staging Repositories' link.
 3. After it has been loaded, scroll down to the bottom of the list.
 You should find the relevant Camunda staging repositories there.
 4. Mark each repository you want to release.